leejordan/reflex/README.md

 - There is far better support for older browsers, particularly the ie10 implementation of flexbox
 - Added container classes
 - Added better support for "cards" as well as some example code
+- Is now only built with SCSS.
+Older versions had both LESS and SCSS implementations but this was too much to support.